 But if the rubber band is pulled in the opposite direction with a force enough to produce deflection.
 Mechanical stress will be produced inside the rubber band.
 Therefore we can conclude that stress is not generated without deflection or internal resistance.

 Types of Mechanical Stress ?

-Mechanical Stress acts on the cross sectional area of a body.
+Mechanical Stress acts on the cross-sectional area of a body.
 According to the position and direction of applied external force.
-Engineering stress can be classified into following types.
+Engineering stress can be classified into the following types.